• Remembering

 The three domains of perception and processing found in the human body are experienced as energy in these locations:

-• head area
+• Head area

-• heart and solar plexus area
+• Heart and solar plexus area

-• spine vagus nerve to gut and belly area
+• Gut and belly area

 ALIEF: Anatomic Location of Initial Energy Flow